drona8/RememberMe/README.md

 # MoneRekho

-A simple Flutter project intended for employers/recruiters.
+A simple Flutter project developed to showcase flutter skill to the employers/recruiters/clients.

 This project is still In-Progress.